peskyji/Sentiment-Analysis/README.md

 **Data Cleaning and Preprocessing Tasks Include:**

-- Correcting data formats to ensure uniformity and consistency.
+- Correcting data formats to ensure uniformity and consistency with help of Pandas.
 - Assigning review labels, i.e., classifying reviews as positive or negative based on the accompanying ratings.
 - Removing special characters and symbols from the text, facilitating more accurate sentiment analysis.
-- Applying word stemming techniques to further enhance the quality of the text data.
+- Applying word stemming techniques to further enhance the quality of the text data with help of nltk.
+- visit the Google Colab notebooks in this [📁](https://drive.google.com/drive/folders/11Cm5Co2d-X9SrE8r7ANPu4-as3F_ik5Q?usp=drive_link) for detailed analysis.

 ## Model Building